Function Generator (A3050) Development and Production

 Once assembled, we test the converter by slowly ramping up its input voltage with a DC benchtop power supply and measuring its current consumption as well as its output voltage.

 [29-JAN-24] We notice that with a 0.01 Ohm sense resistor the output voltage varies greatly based on input voltage.
-We increase the sense resistor to 0.025 Ohms and notice that the output voltage stabalizes with respect to input voltage.
+We increase the sense resistor to 0.025 Ohms and notice that the output voltage stabilizes with respect to input voltage.

 [07-MAY-24] We change the transformer used and attempt to output different voltages, measuring efficiency while increasing the output power.